Frank-readresolve/itp4/pure-js/commands/README.md

 #### Command `cntocc`
 - Write a command which counts the number of occurences of a letter in a string as command line arguments
-- Input: `cntocc "Hello world!" "l"`
+- Input: `cntocc "Hello world!" l`
 - Output: `3`

 #### Command `statsn`